Auruur/hotel-webapp/README.md

-#Overview
+## Hotel Utopia Fullstack Web Application

+# Overview

 Welcome to the Hotel Utopia project repository!
 This project is a web application designed for managing hotel reservations, user accounts, and room details.
 It allows administrators, receptionists, and clients to interact with the system to manage bookings, view room information, and much more.

-Credentials to Access the Application
+# Credentials to Access the Application

 The application includes two pre-registered admin users that you can use to access the platform:

-- Email: abuela@void.ugr.es
-- Password: abuela
+1. Email: abuela@void.ugr.es Password: abuela
-- Email: tia@void.ugr.es
-- Password: tia
+2. Email: tia@void.ugr.es Password: tia

-#Database Restoration Files
+# Database Restoration Files

 The following files are included in the backups/ folder to assist with database setup:

-db_prueba.sql: This file contains queries to populate the database with test data based on the project requirements. initial_db_setups.sql: This script is used to reset the database, emptying all tables except for the two administrator records in the usuarios table.
+- db_prueba.sql: This file contains queries to populate the database with test data based on the project requirements.
+- initial_db_setups.sql: This script is used to reset the database, emptying all tables except for the two administrator records in the usuarios table.

-Database Documentation
+# Database Documentation

 Entity-Relationship (ER) Model
 Below is an outline of the ER model: